Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 D. Browsers will not allow self-signed certificates to be used when browsing sites

 Some software may attempt to validate the certificates in use and could fail.
 This may also lead to unexpected differences between production certificates and test certificates, which is undesirable in a test environment intended to mirror production.

+87 D is correct
+Certificates expire, but expiration does not place them on a CRL.